 Grief and Grace

 That was the last time I saw her before she passed away in August.
 Her death hit me harder than I expected.
 Grief became an undercurrent to everyday.
-Someone once told me grief is like waves — sometimes gentle, sometimes crashing with no warning.
+Someone once told me grief is like waves, sometimes gentle and sometimes crashing with no warning.
 That’s been true for me.

 Another Loss